🧩 Multimodal VLM¶

 -

-This paper demonstrates that the modality gap in CLIP is inconsequential for instance-level tasks (retrieval) yet severely harms group-level tasks (clustering).
-It proposes a novel objective comprising an Align True Pairs loss and a Centroid Uniformity loss that reduces the gap to nearly zero in both bimodal and trimodal settings, substantially improving clustering V-Measure by +10–17 points while preserving retrieval performance.
+Demonstrates that the modality gap in CLIP is irrelevant for instance-level tasks (retrieval) but severely harms group-level tasks (clustering).
+Proposes a new objective function consisting of Align True Pairs loss + Centroid Uniformity loss, reducing the gap nearly to zero in bi-modal and tri-modal settings, significantly improving clustering V-Measure (+10-17 points) while maintaining retrieval performance.

 - Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping